Get To Know Jim

 Public Service

-In 2003, Jim was elected Lieutenant Governor of Idaho, a post he held until he became Idaho’s 31st Governor in 2006.
-As Governor, Jim lowered property taxes by 20 percent, while setting aside $100 million in a rainy day fund for schools.
-He also designed a plan to manage Idaho’s roadless areas, crafting enhanced protection for lands that deserved it while allowing multiple uses of other lands where it fit.
-Jim also completed a major reorganization of Idaho’s Department of Health and Human Services that improved both administration and cost savings, and spearheaded an initiative to end the state’s nursing shortage.
+In 2003, Jim was elected as the Lieutenant Governor of Idaho, a post he held until becoming Idaho’s 31st Governor in 2006.
+As Governor, Jim lowered property taxes by 20% and set aside $100 million for schools.
+He spearheaded a plan to manage Idaho’s roadless areas, providing enhanced protection for critical land areas while preserving multiple use provisions.

-In 2008, Jim was elected to be Idaho’s 28th U.S Senator, and was re-elected in 2014.
-He represents Idaho’s interests on the US Senate Energy and Natural Resources Committee, giving Idaho a voice in legislation that dramatically shapes the West, and he serves on the Select Committee on Intelligence and the Select Committee on Ethics.
-He is currently the Chairman of the Foreign Relations Committee and, previously, was Chairman of the Small Business and Entrepreneurship Committee.
+In 2008, the people of Idaho elected Jim to be Idaho’s 28th U.S. Senator.
+He earned re-election in 2014 and 2020.
+Jim advocates for Idaho’s interests on the U.S. Senate Energy and Natural Resources Committee, giving Idaho a voice on legislation that directly shapes the West.
+He also serves on the Select Committee on Intelligence and the Select Committee on Ethics.
+Jim is a member and former chairman of the Senate Small Business and Entrepreneurship Committee.
+He currently serves as chairman of the Foreign Relations Committee.

 Personal Life

-Jim was born the second of four children to a working class family, where hard work and perseverance was stressed.
-His was father a lineman for the telephone company; his mom worked at the school cafeteria.
-He worked his way through college cleaning carpets, serving food, and harvesting peas.
-He earned a Bachelor of Science degree in Forestry from the University of Idaho and a Juris Doctor degree from the College of Law.
-In addition to his various public service roles, Jim also ran a successful law firm, two small businesses, and a farm and ranch where Jim and his wife Vicki still live today.
+Born to a lineman for a telephone company and a school cafeteria worker, Jim had hard work and perseverance ingrained in him from a young age.
+Jim worked through college cleaning carpets, serving food, and harvesting peas.
+He earned a bachelor’s degree in forestry from the University of Idaho and later a Juris Doctorate.
+Outside of public service, Jim ran a successful law firm, two small businesses, and a ranch near Boise, where he and his wife Vicki live today.

-Jim and Vicki have been married for 51 years.
-They raised three sons and now have nine grandchildren.
-Their commitment to Idaho and their work together and for their community earned them the honor of appointment to Idaho’s Healthy Marriage Ambassadors.
+Jim and Vicki have been married for 57 years.
+They are the proud parents to three sons and their three daughters-in-law and have nine grandchildren.
+Their commitment to Idaho and dedication to the community earned Jim and Vicki the honor of serving as Idaho’s Healthy Marriage Ambassadors.